tgm-team/tgm/docs/index.md

-# OpenDG Documentation
+# TGM Documentation

 ## Installing from source:

 ### Prerequisites

-OpenDG uses [uv](https://docs.astral.sh/uv/) to manage and lock project dependencies for a consistent and reproducible environment.
+TGM uses [uv](https://docs.astral.sh/uv/) to manage and lock project dependencies for a consistent and reproducible environment.
 If you do not have `uv` installed on your system, visit [this page](https://docs.astral.sh/uv/getting-started/installation/) for installation instructions.

 **Note**: If you have `pip` installed globally you can just invoke: